#000 Universal Joint

 Diagram showing axis of rotation of both shafts

-Chart of output shaft realative to input shaft
+Chart of output shaft relative to input shaft

 Diagram showing axis of rotation of both shafts